mokyen/gtest_ct/SECURITY.md

 ## Reporting a Vulnerability

-To report any vulerabilities, please either report an issue in this github or send me an email.
+To report any vulerabilities, please either report an issue in [this github](https://github.com/mokyen/gtest_ct/issues/new) or send me an email .
 Attempts will be made to address issues in each release.